Royce Lewis Preview, Player Props: Twins vs. Pirates

 Royce Lewis At The Plate

-- Lewis is batting .340 with four doubles, four home runs and five walks.
+- Lewis is hitting .327 with four doubles, four home runs and five walks.

-- Lewis has reached base via a hit in 21 games this season (of 29 played), and had multiple hits in eight of those games.
+- Lewis has picked up a hit in 70.0% of his 30 games this season, with at least two hits in 26.7% of them.

-- Lewis has driven home a run in 12 games this year (41.4%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on one occasion..
+- In 40.0% of his games this year, Lewis has tallied at least one RBI.
+In three of those games (10.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored at least once 12 times this season (41.4%), including one multi-run game.
+- He has scored at least one run 12 times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.